mudiarto/ucommentapp/doc/index.rst

 Bullet point feature summary
 -------------------------------

+*	Visitors to the document website can turn comments on or off (sometimes its nice to just read the document, without extra visual distraction!).

 *	The document can be updated and republished on the web, and the original comments will correctly move to the updated location.